JoeFu/alportal-document/docs/front-end/components-common.md

 ## AlpIcon

-:::danger
+:::danger Deprecate
-seems like no longer in use, all changed to font-awesome-icon from external font awesome icons
+Switched to font-awesome-icon from external font awesome icons
 :::

 ## AlpIconButton

-:::danger
+:::danger Pending
-not using font awesome?
+this component is currently not using font awesome, pending confirmation
 :::

 This component renders a customizable and reusable icon button with optional alerts and loaders with several props that control its behavior and appearance.